adamsjoe/assignment219000170/README.md

 ##### run-script

 Looking at the package.json file, a new entry can be seen in the "scripts" section.
 This entry is ```"fullDeploy": "react-scripts build && ./node_modules/.bin/firebase deploy"``` - this was added to aid in deployment, running this command with ```npm run-script fullDeploy``` will automatically build the application and deploy this to the firebase servers.
 As part of this deployment, 2 additional files exist in the repo.
 These are "firestore.rules" and "storage.rules" - these files are what the developer would set up on the firebase console.
-With these kept in source control, we have better control over any changes to our infrastructure.
+With these kept in source control, we have better control over any changes to our infrastructure, while Google does provide a history for changes to firestore rules, with these files in source control, we have much better control over the changes and, more importantly, the ability to revert anything which is found to be wrong.

 ##### VS Code addins